 Marco Island is on the edge of the Florida Everglades, the largest subtropical wilderness in the country.
 It is home to a vast universe of plant and animal life.
 See alligators and manatees up close.
 Maybe you’ll even spot a rare Florida panther.

 The refuge is located between Marco Island and Everglades City, Florida.
 Here you can observe a plethora of wildlife and plant species.
 You can boat, hunt, fish and enjoy Southwest Florida in its natural state.

 There are several fantastic golf courses in Naples, which is only 20 miles away from Marco Island.
 If you’re in Marco Island, you can drive to nearby Naples golf courses and see what they’re all about.

 In case you want to stay on the island, you have two options if you want to play golf.
 The first one is the 18-hole Island Country Club.
-This golf court is known for having various bird species flying overhead.
-That even includes the bald eagles.
+This golf course is known for having various bird species flying overhead including Bald Eagles.
 It has 27 acres of lakes and around 70 types of trees and flowers.

 Your second option is the Hideaway Beach Golf Course, which is perfect for families that want to have fun golfing.
 This is a 9-hole golf course, that measures 1,844 yards from the back tees.
 It has an executive style layout.

 There are several local golf clubs you can join.